hilsson/filter-assignment/README.md

 # FilterAssignment

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3.
 This is an assigment for a recruitement process.
 It represents an analytics filter functionality.

+## Remarks

+A few unit tests are showcased in `event-container.component.spec.ts`.
+Not all functionality is complete, e.g. form validation, error and edge case handling at least is missing.

 ## Development server